Home » Fitness

 Shokz OpenFit Review after using for 2 months

-I bought Shokz OpenFit for myself as a birthday present back in July.
-I figured it was about time I did a thorough review of how I’m using them, what I like, what I dislike and suggestions if you’re not sure about purchasing.
+I bought Shokz OpenFit for myself as a birthday present in July ’23.
+Now that I’ve had them for a few months, I figured it was about time I did a thorough review.
+I’ll go into how I’m using them, what I like, what I dislike, and suggestions if you’re not sure about purchasing.

 First of all, they’re very unique headphones built with certain features, including: